Awni00/abstract_transformer/icml/oPuj.md

 > It can be enough to look at one or very few tokens of a CIFAR image and directly tell what the class would be.

-We'd like to highlight that, in our models, the images are divided into 4x4-pixel patches, resulting in a total of 64 tokens per image.
-These patches are quite small, so looking at a single token would likely *not* be enough to predict the class.
+In our models, images are divided into small 4x4-pixel patches (64 tokens per image), making it unlikely that a single token would suffice for classification.
 Since individual tokens represent very small regions at early layers, the models do need to consider information from several tokens/patches, including the relationships between tokens.
 At those early layers, the relations visually compare different patches, which can perhaps be thought of as analogous to applying one patch as a "kernel" or "filter" to another patch in the image.
 At later layers, tokens may come to represent more global higher-level features, and the relations can represent higher-level relations between object parts.

-Indeed, the improved results we observe for the *DAT* architecture demonstrate the utility of the enhanced relational processing capabilities of our architecture, even for the seemingly simple CIFAR benchmark.
+Indeed, the improved results we observe for the *DAT* architecture demonstrate the utility of the enhanced relational processing capabilities of our architecture, even for the simple CIFAR benchmark.

-However, we agree with your broader point that more complex visual tasks would provide a more interesting test of our architecture's relational processing capabilities in the context of vision.
-We will add a discussion on the limitations of our current vision experiments and potential future directions.
+That said, we agree that more complex tasks (e.g., multi-object detection, tracking, semantic segmentation) would better showcase our architecture’s capabilities.
+We will add a discussion on this limitation and potential future directions.

 > Have the authors visualised what relations are modelled?
 If not, is this possible and could be included?
 Do they represent any ‘expected’/intuitive relations (e.g. parts of the object)?

-Following your suggestion, we've explored visualizing the relations learned by the *ViDAT* model.
-We find that the relations do sometimes appear to represent intuitive "visual similarity" relations between object parts.
+Following your suggestion, we visualized the relations learned by the *ViDAT* model.
+We find that some relations do appear to represent intuitive "visual similarity" relations between object parts.

-To illustrate this, we are including examples of this on an image of a truck at the following links: [Layer 0](https://postimg.cc/PNC0fdLX), [Layer 4](https://postimg.cc/gXQSL6wY).

-In these visualizations, the patch labeled "source" represents the source token of the relation, and the value annotation on each patch corresponds to the sigmoid-normalized relation activation $r_{ij}[\ell]$.
-At layer 0, the relation activations appear to be high for object parts that are visually similar.
-At deeper layers, there are relations that appear to encode something similar, but the pattern is less clear.
+To illustrate this, we provide an example of a visualization of the learned relations on an image of a truck at [Layer 0](https://postimg.cc/PNC0fdLX) and [Layer 4](https://postimg.cc/gXQSL6wY).
+The patch labeled "source" represents the reference token, and the value annotations indicate sigmoid-normalized relation activations $r_{ij}[\ell]$.
+The relation activations appear to be high for object parts that are visually similar, especially at earlier layers.

-We appreciate this point and broadly agree with you that more complex visual processing tasks (e.g., multi-object detection, tracking, or semantic segmentation) that involve parsing complex scenes with multiple interacting objects would be a more challenging and more interesting test of the relational processing capabilities of our architecture.
-We will add a discussion on this to the paper, discussing potential limitations of the current vision experiments, and highlighting relevant directions of future research.
-However, we do believe that the CIFAR experiments demonstrate the utility of relational processing in vision, albeit in a simpler domain.
+We will add this to the paper.

 ---